 In December 2018, the Company submitted an application to the Swedish FSA for a license to issue covered bonds (säkerställda obligationer).
+On the date of this Base Prospectus, the Swedish FSA has not yet approved the Company's application.

 Ownership and organisational structure of the Group